Thompson Sampling with a Mixture Prior: RELATED WORK

-\section{Related Work}
+In our experiments, we consider $|\Xset| = 10$ and horizon $h = 20$.
+The latent state prior is uniform, $P_0(s) = 1/2$ for $s$ as left or right.
+The MDP prior, conditioned on each latent state, consists of beta and Dirichlet priors for the mean reward and transition probabilities for each state-action pair $(x, a)$, such that the mean MDP under the prior matches the values in \cref{fig:riverswim}.
+The number of episodes is $n = 1,000$ episodes, and we run \mts $500$ times on independent samples of the MDP from the prior.
+In \cref{fig:riverswim}, we compare the mean regret over the $500$ runs of \mts against PSRL \citep{mdp_posterior_sampling}, which is a TS algorithm that uses a uniform prior over rewards and transitions. \mts greatly outperforms PSRL because it identifies the correct latent state, or direction of the current, much more quickly than PSRL learns the reward and transitions from scratch.

+\section{RELATED WORK}

-\textbf{Thompson sampling.} Thompson sampling is known for its computational efficiency and strong empirical performance \citep{ts,chapelle11empirical,lints}. \citet{russo_posterior_sampling} were the first to derive Bayes regret guarantees for TS algorithms in bandit and RL settings \citep{mdp_posterior_sampling}.
-Our work builds on previous work by considering a mixture prior.
-By explicitly modeling a latent state, we are able to implement TS efficiently, as well as derive prior-dependent Bayes regret bounds.
-Alternatively, information theory has been used to derive Bayes regret bounds \citep{information_theory_posterior_sampling,mdp_information_theory}; however, such proofs used bounds on the entropy of the prior distribution, which is difficult to do for structured distributions as mixtures.
-Recent work has considered TS in complex, structured settings using approximate probabilistic inference \citep{ts_complex,ts_graphical_model}.
-Such algorithms are general, but can only be analyzed in limited settings with strong assumptions. \citet{bandit_gmm} consider a non-parametric GMM over the rewards in the bandit setting, but the regret bound is asymptotic and linear in the number of actions.
-Though we consider a special case of structure, we provide tighter bounds and generalize to RL.
+\textbf{Thompson sampling.} Thompson sampling is known for its computational efficiency and strong empirical performance \citep{ts,chapelle11empirical,lints}. \citet{russo_posterior_sampling} derived first Bayes regret bounds for TS in bandits and RL \citep{mdp_posterior_sampling}.
+We build on these works by considering a mixture prior.
+By explicitly modeling a latent state, we can implement TS efficiently, as well as derive improved prior-dependent Bayes regret bounds.
+Alternatively, information theory has been used to derive Bayes regret bounds \citep{information_theory_posterior_sampling,mdp_information_theory}.
+These proofs rely on the entropy of posterior distributions, which do not have closed forms for mixtures.
+Recent works applied approximate TS to complex structured problems \citep{ts_complex,ts_graphical_model}.
+Such algorithms are general, but can only be analyzed in limited settings with strong assumptions.
+We consider a special prior structure, and derive improved regret bounds for bandits and RL.

+A related work on TS with mixture distributions is \citet{urteaga18mixture}.
+The setting of this work is completely different because they study a mixture reward distribution.
+In comparison, we study a mixture of model parameters.
+To make this distinction clear, consider a linear bandit. \citet{urteaga18mixture} would have non-Gaussian rewards sampled from a Gaussian mixture model (GMM).
+We would have Gaussian rewards with model parameters sampled from a GMM.
+More recently, \citet{bandit_gmm} proposed a non-parametric GMM over the rewards in the bandit setting.
+This is another instance of a mixture reward distribution.